package57/Clunker/Clunker.md

     wxLogStatus(PrimaryCommand + " applied Page " + std::to_string(page) + " of " + std::to_string(ofpage));
 ```

-Have you noticed that I am applying continuous improvement to the code.
+Have you noticed that I am applying 'continuous improvement' to the code.
 Do that whenever you can.
 Get used to 'code reviews' and 'gentle improvement suggestions'.
 They thicken your hide.

 Back to work.
 Lets compile and run, enter some commands, in lower case, press enter, you’ll see that your commands are in upper case, preserved, and the other lines have pretty numbers.
 By 5, more nostalgia.